stefan-b-jakobsson/x16-smc-bootloader/README.md

 The bootloader is responsible for checking the integrity of the transmitted data and for writing it to the flash memory of the SMC.

 The transmission is divided into packets of nine bytes.
-A packets begins with eight firmware bytes.
-The last byte is a checksum.
-The checksum is the 2's complement of the sum of the previous eight bytes in the packet.
+A packet begins with eight firmware bytes.
+The last byte is a checksum, the 2's complement of the sum of the previous eight bytes in the packet.
 I2C command offset 0x80 is used to transmit each byte of a packet.